sevenstarknight/RayTracing/README.md

 # Install/Read Me File

 This code is designed to demonstrate functionalities relating to trans-ionospheric propagation, specifically *ray-tracing* at low RF frequencies.
 The rays here operate in three-dimensions, and in a ellipsiodal ionosphere (ellipsodial shells).
-High-level details

 ## Prerequisites